screensavers-club/argos-docs/docs/hardware/assembly-guide/removing-supports.md

    ![Remove supports](../../../static/img/assembly/m15.png)

-8. The front cover have some support structure as well.
+8. There are support structures on the front cover as well.
 Use pliers to pull them out from the screw holes.

    ![Remove supports](../../../static/img/assembly/f1.png)